maljazaery/llm-load-test-azure/README.md

-# llm-load-test
+# azure-llm-load-test

-This tool is designed to load test large language models running in different runtimes / behind different APIs.
+This tool is designed to load test large language models running in different runtimes / behind different Azure APIs.

+## Features
+- [x] Generate a custom testing dataset tailored to settings similar to your use case.
+- [x] Load test with customizable concurrency, duration, and warmup options.
+- [x] Support for various Azure AI models, including Azure OAI, Azure OAI Embedding, Azure Model Catalog serverless and managed.
+- [x] Detailed results on throughput and latency statistics in JSON format.
+- [x] Modular design, enabling developers to integrate new endpoints with minimal effort.
+- [ ] UI Support.

+## Supported Azure Endpoints
+- [x] Azure Model as a Platform (Managed Compute).
+- [x] Azure Model as a Service (Serverless API).
+- [x] Azure-OpenAI.
+- [x] Azure-OpenAI-Embeddings.
+- [ ] Cohere-Embeddings.

 ## Requirements